by Amy Spangler

 February 07, 2011

 It’s not surprising that pain is one of the most common fears.
-Studies show that 8 out of 10 mothers report that breastfeeding is painful: “I thought breastfeeding was supposed to be natural, instead it hurt;” “It was so painful I dreaded each feeding.”
-It’s important for mothers to know that pain and latch go hand in hand.
+Studies show that 8 out of 10 mothers report that breastfeeding is painful.
+It’s important for mothers to know that pain and latch go hand-in-hand.
 When a baby is poorly latched, nipples get squished between the roof of the baby’s mouth above and the tongue below.
 Moms can usually tell if their baby has a poor latch by examining their nipples before and after they breastfeed.
 When babies have a good, deep latch, the nipple is at the back of the baby’s mouth, so other than being lengthened (stretched out) the shape of the nipple is the same before and after breastfeeding.
 When babies are poorly latched, the nipple looks flattened or creased after breastfeeding.
 While achieving a good latch is the secret to pain-free breastfeeding, even mothers of babies with a good latch find that breastfeeding can be painful at first.
 Fortunately, this tugging, pulling, or painful sensation that occurs at the start of a feeding lasts for only a few seconds, and stops after a couple of weeks.
 If the pain persists throughout a feeding, between feedings, or for more than two weeks, be sure to get help from someone trained to help breastfeeding families, such as an International Board Certified Lactation Consultant (IBCLC), La Leche League Leader, or WIC peer counselor.

 Many moms experience leaking, especially during the early weeks when babies are eating at all hours of the day and night.
 Leaking is caused by the let-down or milk ejection reflex, which is triggered when your baby breastfeeds.
 A let-down reflex can also occur when you hear your baby (or another baby) cry, see a picture of your baby, or simply think about your baby.
 (Having an orgasm can also trigger a let-down, so be sure to breastfeed before having sex.)
 Some moms feel a tingling sensation just before their milk starts to drip or spray, but some get no warning.
 Once your baby establishes a feeding schedule (generally after 4–6 weeks), and the breasts know how much milk to make and when to make it, leaking will be less of a concern.
 In the meantime, breast pads can provide short-term protection for your clothing.
 Avoid pads with waterproof liners that trap moisture against the skin.
 Wearing patterned clothing (small prints) can also cover up a multitude of mishaps.